-The Nursing Education Graduate Certificate is available for nurses who are already have a graduate degree in nursing and are seeking to develop advanced knowledge and skills in order to teach in academic or clinical settings.
+The Graduate Certificate in Nursing Education is available for nurses who already have a graduate degree in nursing and are seeking to develop advanced knowledge and skills in order to teach in academic or clinical settings.
 The coursework emphasizes instruction in teaching, program and course development, implementation, and evaluation.

 The curriculum is based on standards for master’s education outlined in the Essentials for Master’s Education in Nursing published by the American Association of Colleges of Nursing (2011), as well as the developed Core Competencies of Nurse Educators proposed by the National League for Nursing (NLN).
 Graduates of the program are eligible to take the NLN Certified Nurse Educator Examination.